gasscoelho/responsible-navbar-css/README.md

 # Responsible Navbar - CSS

-This project was developed to present a responsible navigation bar using only CSS.
+This project was developed to present a responsible navigation bar using only CSS and JSX.

 ## Demo